 Abusers prey upon our weaknesses and fears, and often use them to gain and maintain control over us.
 God tells us in Romans 8:37 that we’re more than conquerors through Jesus Christ, who loves us.
 I don’t care how weak or strong we believe ourselves to be, through Christ, we are always exponentially stronger than we think.
 Quaneesha witnessed this when her abuser and ex-boyfriend, Richard, was involved in a road-rage incident that almost cost them their lives.
 When it happened, he tore out of his car without any regard for his own life or her safety.
 It was the wrong place, the wrong time, and the wrong people to mess with, and Richard almost didn’t survive the showdown.
 To save them both, Quaneesha had to drive, there was no other way.

 She saw Richard in a different light.
-It made her face the reality that she had spent most of her life on the edge, for fear of someone else’s rage.
+It made her face the reality that she had spent most of her life on the edge, all because she feared someone else’s rage.
 Until that moment, she had not realized how exhausted she was with living that way.
 Richard had not protected her, as a matter of fact, the thought had not even crossed his mind.
 Rather, she protected him.
 Sister girl drove that night!!!
 She faced double jeopardy and slayed that dragon of fear and oppression.
 Quaneesha kept right on driving.
 She drove Richard out of her life and her out of his.
 Through our Lord and Savior, Jesus Christ, we’re stronger than we think, and as our trust in him grows, so will our confidence in ourselves.■

 Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.